What is the Short Code Council?

 8-digit short codes are also available and issued sequentially on a case-by-case basis.
 3-digit short codes are typically categorized as private codes and are leased out by individual wireless service providers.

-To see which specific short codes are available for your company or organization, consult the Canadian short code directory.
+To see which short codes are available for your organization, consult the Canadian short code directory.

-Ready to boost your SMS marketing efforts by using short codes for SMS campaigns and flows?
-Klaviyo helps you get started with short codes in record time, thanks to a streamlined short code application process that does most of the heavy lifting for you.
+Ready to boost your SMS marketing efforts with short codes for SMS campaigns and flows?
+Sign up for Klaviyo and get started with short codes in record time, thanks to a streamlined short code application process that does most of the heavy lifting for you.

 Additional resources